KresiolAmu/Bandoja---Portfolio/README.md

 # Bandoja---Portfolio
 Completion requirement for course COSC 111B - CS ELECTIVE 3 (Internet of Things)

-LabActivity 1 - objective is to create a running light from right to left.
+LabActivity 1 - objective is to create a running light from right to left using digitalWrite().
-- fsdf
+- using pin 8 to 12 for LED
+- turn LED ON starting from pin 12 to 8
+- after all LED is on, then turn LED OFF starting from pin 12 to 8